AliHussain-arch/CHECKERS-PROJECT-1/README.md

 - Creating a function to show the legal moves and to allow the player to make moves.
 - Creating a function for capturing dynamics.
 - Creating a function to check for the winner.

+I used HTML,CSS and JavaScript
+Planning to add more features like turn indicator , timer and AI Player.